Estimated reading time: 5 minutes

 Example: Interest rate risk model comparison

-The table below summarises key performance metrics for a handful of risk models that we have backtested.
+The table below summarises key performance metrics for the risk models that we have backtested.
 We have included the Solvency II Standard Formula (2016 & 2020 versions) as representative of regulatory models that require periodical calibration.
 Further, we have included a statistical data drivenBASE modelbased only on historical data.
-And finally, we have included context based REGIME-MACRO model that adapt automatically to changes in underlying macro-variables.
+And finally, we have included context based REGIME-MACRO model that adapts automatically to changes in underlying macro-variables.
 We tested the models over two distinct backtest periods: since 2005 and since 1950.

 Summary

 Objective metrics like accuracy and cost help us in the selection of an optimal risk model.
-When we compare different interest risk models, it becomes clear that data driven models outperform more static counterparts that need manual calibration.
-Furthermore, models that are based on longer history, improve accuracy.
+When we compare the different interest risk models, we observe that:

-In addition, we see that context dependent REGIME-based model improve costs while maintaining relatively high accuracy.
-This can also be observed for other risk factors.
-For example, for land price risk we found that our context dependent REGIME model leads to significant improvements over a BASE model.
+These observations also can be noted in other risk factors.
+For example, also for land price risk we found that our context dependent REGIME model leads to significant improvements over a BASE model.

 Footnotes